KarlAustin/karlaustin.com/content/post/valleret-photography-gloves-initial-thoughts.md

 ---

 ## Final Thoughts
 They feel warm, and with the exception of the floppy thumb my 5d3 and 7d2 are easy enough to operate without the finger/thumb flipped back which is good.
-The final proof will be in the shooting when the cold weather comes back round again, I'm hopefuly they'll make autumn location shoots much more confortable.
+The final proof will be in the shooting when the cold weather comes back round again, I'm hopefully they'll make autumn location shoots much more comfortable.

 What | Price | Verdict
 --- | --- | ---
-{{< url-link "Valleret Photography Gloves" "https://photographygloves.com/" >}} | 550kr / ~&pound;47 | 7/10
+{{< url-link "Vallerret Photography Gloves" "https://photographygloves.com/" >}} | 550kr / ~&pound;47 | 7/10